gitaroktato/gcode-retraction-changer/README.md

 The STL file I've used for the custom script: https://www.thingiverse.com/thing:2450004

-Tested only on Ender 3 with my own understanding of `gcode` syntax.
+Tested only on Ender 3 and Cura 4.6.1 with my own understanding of `gcode` syntax.

 # Prerequisites
 Make sure you calibrate your extruder by following one of these tutorials!